-Grant revenue is recognized when the related and allowable liability is paid.
+Grant revenue is recognized when the related and allowable liability is paid and collected within sixty days after fiscal year end.
 Other revenues are generally recognized when the revenue is received or appropriated by the State of Mississippi Legislature.

 Unearned Revenue